 activities that you expect to produce that reflect your work on this project.

-Applied Economics: I am working on a project on the application of multimedia in online teaching.
+We are working on a project on the application of multimedia in online teaching.
 Below is the abstract of the project.

 Online education begun to develop in the 1990s.
 During the COVID-19 pandemic, schools shut down across the world.
 Students continue their education through virtual classroom.
 The pandemic has changed education dramatically.
 Online education becomes mainstream.
 It is imperative for educators to adapt to the new challenge and provide structured, engaging and effective instruction virtually.
-In this paper, we will demonstrate the application and effectiveness of multimedia in distance learning.
+In this project, we will demonstrate the application and effectiveness of multimedia in distance learning.
 Specifically, we will demonstrate the use of lightboard and animated videos in online teaching.
-Video view count is tracked and a survey is designed to analyze the effectiveness of multimedia in comparison to traditional teaching methods.
+Video view count is tracked, and a survey is designed to analyze the effectiveness of multimedia in comparison to traditional teaching methods.

 Describe any plans to revise or add to these materials in the future.

 Applied Economics: It is more difficult for students to comprehend the concepts and the theories in the first half of the customized textbook.
 The multimedia materials created thus focus on the first half of the textbook.
-I plan to make Lightboard videos and animation videos on concepts and principles introduced in the second half of the textbook.
+Additional Lightboard and animation videos will be created to demonstrate the concepts and the principles introduced in the second half of the textbook.

 Legal Issues-Administrative & Technical Managers: Students have responded very favorably to the multimedia additions.
 Additional animation videos will be created to continuously improve the textbook in the areas of partnership and corporation law.
 As law change, additional videos will be created to ensure that the course is updated and current.
-For instance, as of the date of this report, writ of certiorari was grant for a second amendment case and it is currently on the Supreme Court docket.
+For instance, as of the date of this report, writ of certiorari was granted for a second amendment case and it is currently on the Supreme Court docket.
 Once this case is decided, a video may be created to discuss the constitutional law implications.